logicblueprint/removal-theory-appendix/README.md

 ![Apple Game Convergence Tree](Apple_game.png)

+>  *Note:* The Apple Game diagram is the decision-theoretic equivalent of Proposition 3.
+> It can be interpreted as a local policy loop that collapses cooperation under bounded resources and asymmetric learning.

 This is not merely a metaphorical scenario, but a compacted strategic model:
 when survival and autonomy are structurally misaligned, elimination is no longer optional—it's rational.